Chewhern/SHSM/Project_Documentation/Project_Positioning.md

 SHSM addresses a different set of issues:

-1. It addresses the first three issues that HSMs aim to solve.
+1. SHSM addresses the first two issues that HSMs aim to solve, and attempts to address the third issue where HSMs typically leave the client-side risk unhandled.
+When keys are imported via languages with immutable string types, SHSM tries to clear the last reachable copy of that data in memory.
+This does not eliminate all possible copies, but provides a practical improvement over leaving them untouched.
+   If HSMs were to adopt this approach, the third issue would also be reduced.
+However, doing so would limit their compatibility with a wider range of client languages, as it would require stricter handling of key material at the client side.
 2. It provides a cheaper, open-source, software-based alternative — not a replacement.
 The security guarantees are lower than a physical HSM, but it remains a usable option for many environments.
 3. It is less likely to be affected by export restrictions (e.g., historical bans on Cisco devices using cryptographic techniques).